rcbops/rpc-openstack/README.md

 ```

 Run the ``deploy.sh`` script.
 It is recommended to run this script in either
 a tmux or screen session.
-It will take about 90min to complete:
+It will take about 90 minutes to complete:
 ```
 cd /opt/rpc-openstack
 ./scripts/deploy.sh
 ```

 ## Deploying MaaS with an AIO
-1. Add the following variables to`/etc/openstack_deploy/user_rpco_variables_overrides.yml`:
+1. Add the following variables to `/etc/openstack_deploy/user_rpco_variables_overrides.yml`:
 ```
 rackspace_cloud_tenant_id: YourTenantID
 rackspace_cloud_username: YourUsername